-So what is true leadership and how can one accomplish persuasion in moving people to accomplishment without exploitation of power?
+So what is true leadership, and how can one accomplish persuasion in moving people to accomplishment without exploitation of power?

-Let me suggest leaders who have the hearts of their followers enjoy traits similar to these: humility, love of mankind, respect of individuals, knowledge of their own skills, a servant’s heart, gentleness, and meekness.
-I will attempt to touch on each of these but first understand it is my belief, a true leader, who holds any position, does so without seeking or aspiring to that place for the honor of mankind; but does so to better an individual, a group, or the world.
-Leaders with part, all, or any combination of these character qualities will have believers, followers and loyalty from everyone they touch.
+Let me suggest leaders who have the hearts of their followers enjoy traits similar to these: humility, love of mankind, respect for individuals, knowledge of their own skills, a servant’s heart, gentleness, and meekness.
+I will attempt to touch on each of these but first understand it is my belief a true leader, who holds any position, does so without seeking or aspiring to that place for the honor of mankind; but does so to better an individual, a group, or the world.
+Leaders with part, all, or any combination of these character qualities will have believers, followers, and loyalty from everyone they touch.

 We want our leaders to be confident and have high self-regard; they are our mentors.
 True leaders are individuals we want to emulate.
-They teach us about the greatness we have inside bringing out our abilities; allowing us to be better for having known them.
-A true test of ones ability to lead comes from respect while leading, fruits of service, and continued admiration after the title is gone.
+They teach us about the greatness we have inside, bringing out our abilities; allowing us to be better for having known them.
+A true test of one’s ability to lead comes from respect while leading, fruits of service, and continued admiration after the title is gone.